NBISweden/GenErode/config/slurm/README.md

 ```

 4) Copy the configuration file `config/slurm/profile/config_plugin_dardel.yaml`
 to `slurm/config.yaml`.
-This file specifies Snakemake parameters
+This file specifies Snakemake and apptainer
-that are used to run the pipeline, as well as compute resources
+parameters that are used to run the pipeline, as well as compute
-for each rule or group jobs to be run on Dardel.
-When you start
+resources for each rule or group jobs to be run on Dardel.
+When
-the pipeline on the command line with `--profile slurm` (as
+you start the pipeline on the command line with `--profile slurm`
-described below), it expects a folder `slurm` with the file
+(as described below), it expects a folder `slurm` with the file
 `config.yaml` therein.

-The following changes to `slurm/config.yaml` are mandatory for
-the pipeline to work for you on Dardel:

-- Please update the paths in line 8 (`apptainer-args`) with
-  the path to the project where all input data for GenErode
-  is located.
-Enter the same path before and after the `:`.
-  This is required for Apptainer (singularity) to correctly
-  bind (mount) the project directory so that the containers
-  run by the pipeline can find the input data.

-- Please add your slurm compute project ID in line 13
+Please make sure to add your slurm compute
+project ID in line 13 of `slurm/config.yaml` (`slurm_account`).
-  (`slurm_account`).

 > If any rule or group job fails due to too little memory or
 run time, their compute resources can be updated in `slurm/config.yaml`.